QualITAWG/qualitawg.github.io/0-Calls.md

 Authors of accepted extended abstracts will be invited to submit a regular paper of at least **10 pages** for inclusion in the indexed post-proceedings, for which copyright will be required.
 Proceedings shall be submitted to CEUR-WS.org for online publication.
-Only regular paper will be part of the Proceedings.
+Only regular papers will be part of the Proceedings.